 Throughout human history, wealth and power have tended to accumulate in certain large cities.
 It has often been because these cities have served as the epicenter of political power or as major hubs for international business.

-In ancient times, cities such as Damascus, Timbuktu, Benin City, and Carthage were synonymous with dazzling riches, known the world over as the places where the wealthiest and most influential people in history chose to make their home.
+In ancient times, cities such as Damascus, Timbuktu, Benin City, and Carthage were synonymous with dazzling riches, known the world over as the places where the wealthiest and most influential people in history chose to make their homes.

 These days, however, the picture looks somewhat different.
 New industries, new routes to wealth, and new forms of globalization have given rise to a class of uber-wealthy urban centers where money, power, prestige, and connections congregate.
 These days, however, the picture looks somewhat different.
 New industries, new routes to wealth, and new forms of globalization have given rise to a class of uber-wealthy urban centers where money, power, prestige, and connections congregate.
-Did you always want to be part of that small prestige, congregation of people who have wealth but you don’t know how to get there?
+Did you always want to be part of that small prestige, a congregation of people who have wealth but you don’t know how to get there?
 With careful betting, a bit of luck and a decent new player welcome bonus, you can make a €/$10 deposit stretch into a longer play session and more chances to hit the big jackpots.
 Start by choosing your $10 deposit online casino.
 Who knows maybe you will also be able to visit any of the wealthiest cities mentioned in 2020.
 Let’s take a closer look at where exactly the world’s wealthiest cities are in 2020.

 1. New York City